jnozzi/cocoadev.com/markdown/NSDocumentProblems.md

 ----

-First of all,     makeWindowControllers: is only intended for the document's windows (not for windows in General/MainMenu.nib).
-Basically, this method allows you to use your own General/NSWindowController subclass to manage each of the document's windows.
-With simple document based applications you do not need to worry about subclassing General/NSWindowController, but if the window becomes complicated, or if there are multiple windows per document, you probably do not want the General/MyDocument class to manage all of it's windows and contents single handedly (it becomes messy).
-Here you can make an General/NSWindowController subclass for each of the document's windows and tell the document to use those window controllers instead of itself - you do this through the     makeWindowControllers: method.
-It might help to read this: http://developer.apple.com/releasenotes/Cocoa/General/NSDocumentFAQ.html#Should%20I%20subclass%20NSWindowController
+First of all,     makeWindowControllers: is only intended for the document's windows (not for windows in MainMenu.nib).
+Basically, this method allows you to use your own NSWindowController subclass to manage each of the document's windows.
+With simple document based applications you do not need to worry about subclassing NSWindowController, but if the window becomes complicated, or if there are multiple windows per document, you probably do not want the MyDocument class to manage all of it's windows and contents single handedly (it becomes messy).
+Here you can make an NSWindowController subclass for each of the document's windows and tell the document to use those window controllers instead of itself - you do this through the     makeWindowControllers: method.
+It might help to read this: http://developer.apple.com/releasenotes/Cocoa/NSDocumentFAQ.html#Should%20I%20subclass%20NSWindowController

-Hopefully I didn't confuse you more. :) -- General/RyanBates
+Hopefully I didn't confuse you more. :) -- RyanBates

 ----